Skirwith

-Skirwith is a village and former civil parish, now in the parish of Culgaith, in the Eden district, in the county of Cumbria, England.
+Skirwith is a village and former civil parish, now in the parish of Culgaith, in the Westmorland and Furness district, in the county of Cumbria, England.
 In 1931 the parish had a population of 227.
 On 1 April 1934 the parish was abolished and merged with Culgaith.

 Skirwith is seven miles from Penrith in a generally north-easterly direction, on a minor road about a mile from Blencarn.
 Just to the south are remains of a priory, now incorporated in farm buildings.

 Notable residents of Skirwith include the Franciscan missionary John Bradburne.